Transcranial Magnetic Stimulation (TMS)

 Description of the research

 Combined TMS–EEG provides a valuable tool for probing the excitability and connectivity in the brain.
-For interpreting the recorded data, TMS group is developing advanced signal processing techniques for several applications of EEG analysis: artifact rejection, source localization, blind source separation, and connectivity analysis.
+For interpreting the recorded data, we develop advanced signal processing techniques for several applications of EEG analysis: artifact rejection (Mutanen et al. 2016, 2018), source localization (Mäkelä et al. 2018), blind source separation (Metsomaa et al. 2017), and connectivity analysis.
 Artifact rejection is of special interest since TMS-induced artifacts are a great challenge when interpreting EEG data.
-The group uses a wide range of tools extending from classical deterministic methods to Bayesian inference as well as from physical model-based analysis to fully data-driven approaches.
+We use a wide range of tools, from classical deterministic methods to Bayesian inference as well as from physical model-based analysis to fully data-driven approaches.

 6th Science Factory: TMS-EEG Summer School and Workshop

 The TMS group will organize a learning event titled 6th Science Factory: TMS–EEG Summer School and Workshop on May 18–23, 2018.
 With our 6th Science Factory we continue to enhance the interaction and discussion within the international TMS–EEG community.

 During the intensive week, top-notch experts and beginners in the field share their ideas and learn from each other.
 Various learning methods, for example, lectures, whiteboard discussions, small-group work, live programming, and science pitching will be used.
 In addition, numerous hands-on sessions for experiments and data analysis will be organized to obtain comprehensive TMS–EEG experience and to train well-rounded young researchers.

 In 2018, the main venue is Solvalla, Espoo, Finland, located 35 km from Helsinki, in a beautiful place by a lake, just next to the Nuuksio National Park.

 Previous Science Factories: